Severstal: Developments since 2013

-EU sanctions
+International sanctions

-Following Russia's invasion of Ukraine in February 2022, the European Union placed sanctions on Severstal's majority shareholder, Alexey Mordashov, on 28 February.
+Following the 2022 Russian invasion of Ukraine, the European Union sanctioned Severstal's majority shareholder, Alexey Mordashov, on 28 February.
 This forced the company to cease its steel shipments to Europe.

+Along with other major Russian corporations, in 2023 Severstal was included in the sanctions lists of Australia, Canada, the United Kingdom, and the United States.
+According to the British authorities, "PJSC Severstal is and has been obtaining a benefit from or supporting the Government of Russia by carrying on business in a sector of strategic significance, namely the Russian extractives sector and; (2) PJSC Severstal is owned or controlled directly or indirectly by a person involved in obtaining a benefit from or supporting the Government of Russia, namely Alexey Mordashov."
+According to the Australian authorities, measures against Severstal and other sanctioned companies "aim to slow Russia's war machine."

 Sustainable development and corporate responsibility

-Sustainable development is one of the strategic priorities for Severstal, according to its annual reports.
+Sustainable development is one of the strategic priorities for Severstal, as stated in its annual reports.
 Starting 2010, the company has annually released a Corporate Social Responsibility and Sustainable Development report.

 In 2018, Severstal joined the UN Global Compact.

-At the same time, since 2000 Severstal has been a sponsor and patron of TK-20 Severstal, a nuclear submarine of the Russian Navy which was renamed after the company in 2001.
+At the same time, since 2000, Severstal has been a sponsor and patron of TK-20 Severstal, a nuclear submarine of the Russian Navy, which was renamed after the company in 2001.
 In 2000-2005 alone, Severstal donated 5.5 million rubles to support the submarine and its crew.

 Environment

-In 2018, Severstal became one of the pilots of the World Steel Association’s programme to reduce greenhouse gas emissions by the global steel industry 'Step up'.
+In 2018, Severstal became one of the pilots of the World Steel Association's programme to reduce greenhouse gas emissions by the global steel industry 'Step up'.

-In June 2019, in connection with the Presidential Decree dated 7 May 2018 No. 204 “On the National Goals and Strategic Objectives of the Development of the Russian Federation for the Period up to 2024” and the Federal Project “Clean Air”, Severstal entered into the agreement on co-operation for reducing air emissions in Cherepovets with the Ministry of Natural Resources and Ecology, Rosprirodnadzor and the local authorities.
-In accordance with this agreement the Company assumed obligations to ensure the implementation of measures that will reduce pollutant emissions by 30 thousand tons into the atmosphere by 2024.
+In June 2019, in connection with the Presidential Decree dated 7 May 2018 No. 204 "On the National Goals and Strategic Objectives of the Development of the Russian Federation for the Period up to 2024" and the Federal Project "Clean Air", Severstal agreed on co-operation for reducing air emissions in Cherepovets with the Ministry of Natural Resources and Ecology, Rosprirodnadzor and the local authorities.
+In accordance with this agreement, the company assumed obligations to ensure the implementation of measures that will reduce pollutant emissions by 30 thousand tons into the atmosphere by 2024.